tuliopaim/EasyCqrs/README.md

 ### Validation Pipeline

-The Validation Pipeline is responsible for retreive all the validators for that input from the DI container, validate the input, and notifies the errors with the INotifier interface.
+The Validation Pipeline is responsible for retreive all the validators for that input from the DI container, validate the input, and return the errors.

 Meaning that if the input has any validation errors, the request will short circuit and return to the caller.